hdShang/arxiv-daily/docs/cs-CL/2025-09-04/papers/250904702v1-olespeech-iv-a-large-scale-multispeaker-and-multilingual-conversatio.md

 ---
 layout: default
-title: OleSpeech-IV: A Large-Scale Multispeaker and Multilingual Conversational Speech Dataset with Diverse Topics
+title: "OleSpeech-IV: A Large-Scale Multispeaker and Multilingual Conversational Speech Dataset with Diverse Topics"
 ---

 # OleSpeech-IV: A Large-Scale Multispeaker and Multilingual Conversational Speech Dataset with Diverse Topics